dakboard/Hardware-OPI-OS/README.md

 Based on <a href="https://github.com/dakboard/Hardware-OS">DAKboard OS for the Raspberry Pi</a>, DAKboard OPI-OS is a simple way to connect to DAKboard using a Orange Pi computer.
 DAKboard is a customizable display for photos, calendar, news, weather and so much more!
 DAKboard makes it easy to get organized so you won’t miss a thing.

 ## 05/01/2024 Update:
-Feature Requests have been paused until the Orange Pi 3 LTS Bookworm kernal is available from <a href="http://www.orangepi.org/html/hardWare/computerAndMicrocontrollers/service-and-support/Orange-pi-3-LTS.html">Orange Pi</a>.
+Feature Requests have been paused until the Orange Pi 3 LTS Bookworm kernel is available from <a href="http://www.orangepi.org/html/hardWare/computerAndMicrocontrollers/service-and-support/Orange-pi-3-LTS.html">Orange Pi</a>.
 Major bug support will continue via this github project.

 ## Installation